-This year’s bill continues to emphasize the need to increase the resources for America’s consumer protection agencies.
+This year’s bill continues to emphasize the need to increase or maintain the resources for America’s consumer protection agencies.
 In particular, the bill dramatically increases funding for our nation’s leading market watchdogs: the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC).
 These funds were prioritized to ensure that agencies tasked with implementing the Dodd-Frank financial reforms were prioritized.

 The Securities and Exchange Commission:

-The Committee’s proposed FY11 funding level of $1.3 billion would represent an increase of $205 million (18%) over the FY10 enacted level and $41.5 million (3%) over the FY11 budget request of $1.258 billion.
+The Committee’s proposed FY12 funding level of $1.407 billion would represent an increase of $222 million (19%) over the FY11 enacted level.
 The additional resources would support increased legal and investigative staffing for oversight and enforcement responsibilities including new mandates under the Wall Street reform bill, as well as substantial investments in IT upgrades.
 This funding is fully offset by collection of securities transaction fees.